-a.
-When an on-campus resident student is reported to be missing, CBCPD will:

-1) Gather all essential information about the person (description, clothes last worn, where the subject might be, who they might be with, vehicle description, etc.).
-If possible an up to date photograph may be obtained to aid in the search.
-2) Determine if possible the mental status of the missing student and determine if the person may have ideations of suicide or self-harm by interviewing those persons who have been in recent contact with the student.
-3) Determine if possible the existence of any medical condition or immediate a) Determine it possible the existence of any medical condition of immediate need for medication which creates an imminent risk to their safety and well-being.4) Determine if there exists any evidence of the possibility of kidnapping, foul play or threat to personal safety of the missing student.

-5) Appropriate campus staff will be notified to aid in the search of the individual.

-6) A quick but thorough search will be conducted of campus.7) CBCPD will secure authorization and make a welfare entry into the student's room.

-8) Class schedules will be obtained and a search of classrooms will be conducted9) Issue a timely missing person alert to area law enforcement agencies in accordance with state and federal law and include all pertinent information that could assist in identifying and/or locating the missing student.

-10) Within two hours after the determination that the person or student is missing, the CBCPD officer in charge of the investigation will provide radio communications with as much information as possible to be included in a notification such as a welfare concern, Amber Alert (for minors), or b.
-If the above actions are unsuccessful in locating the student or if in the judgment of CBCPD or other investigating law enforcement agency it is likely the person is actually missing, the student will be deemed to be a missing person by either CBCPD or other appropriate local law enforcement officials.

-c.
-Once the determination is made that the student is missing, the on-duty CBCPD officer will initiate an incident report detailing all information related to the student or other person being reported as missing.
+- a.
+When an on-campus resident student is reported to be missing, CBCPD will: - Gather all essential information about the person (description, clothes last worn, where the subject might be, who they might be with, vehicle description, etc.).
+If possible, an up-to-date photograph may be obtained to aid in the search - 2.
+Determine, if possible, the mental status of the missing student and determine if the person may have ideations of suicide or self-harm by interviewing those persons who have been in recent contact with the student - Determine, if possible, the existence of any medical condition or immediate need for medication which creates an imminent risk to their safety and well-being - 4.
+Determine if there exists any evidence of the possibility of kidnapping, foul play, or threat to personal safety of the missing student - Appropriate campus staff will be notified to aid in the search of the individual - 6.
+A guick but thorough search will be conducted of campus - CBCPD will secure authorization and make a welfare entry into the student's room - Class schedules will be obtained, and a search of classrooms will be conducted - Issue a timely missing person alert to area law enforcement agencies in accordance with state and federal law and include all pertinent information that could assist in identifying and/or locating the missing student - 10.
+Within two hours after the determination that the person or student is missing, the CBCPD officer in charge of the investigation will provide radio communications with as much information as possible to be included in a notification such as a welfare concern, Amber Alert (for minors), or - 11.
+If the above actions are unsuccessful in locating the student or if in the judgment of CBCPD or other investigating law enforcement agency it is likely the person is missing, the student will be deemed to be a missing person by either CBCPD or other appropriate local law enforcement officials - b.
+Once the determination is made that the student is missing, the on-duty CBCPD officer will initiate an incident report detailing all information related to the student or other person being reported as missing. - c.

-d.
 If there is no on-duty CBCPD officer available, then the reporting responsibility will fall to the local agency of jurisdiction.
-Normally the Beeville, Kingsville, Alice, or Pleasanton Police Department will be notified of the missing student/person by college personnel.

-e.
-Regardless of duty status, the CBC Chief of Police or his designate will be notified by phone of the missing person report.

-f.
-In the case that another law enforcement agency is taking jurisdiction of the missing student/person, the investigation will be turned over to the appropriate local law enforcement agency.
-As stated in "c" above, the missing student/person investigation will be turned over to one of the listed local law enforcement agencies.
-CBCPD will join, as soon as practical, with local law enforcement in continuing to determine the student's whereabouts.

-g.
-No later than 24 hours after determining a student is missing, CBCPD will meet with Student Services and determine and notify the student's emergency contact.
+Normally the Beeville, Kingsville, Alice, or Pleasanton Police Department will be notified of the missing student/person by college personnel. - d.
+Regardless of duty status, the CBC Chief of Police or his designate will be notified by phone of the missing person report - e.In the case that another law enforcement agency is taking jurisdiction of the missing student/person, the investigation will be turned over to the appropriate local law enforcement agency.
+As stated in "b" above, the missing student/person investigation will be turned over to one of the listed local law enforcement agencies.
+CBCPD will join, as soon as practical, with local law enforcement in continuing to determine the student's whereabouts. - f.
+No later than 24 hours after determining a student is missing, CBCPD will meet with Student Services and determine to notify the student's emergency contact.